1987 NBA draft

 The 1987 NBA draft was held on June 22, 1987, in New York City.

-This draft included two future members of the NBA 50 Greatest Players list, David Robinson and Scottie Pippen, as well as fellow Hall of Famer Reggie Miller, who was named to the NBA 75th Anniversary Team.
+This draft included two future members of the NBA 50 Greatest Players and the basketball Hall of Fame, David Robinson and Scottie Pippen, as well as fellow Hall of Famer Reggie Miller, who was named to the NBA 75th Anniversary Team.
 Other notable selections include Kevin Johnson, Kenny Smith, Horace Grant, Reggie Lewis, Muggsy Bogues, Mark Jackson, and Šarūnas Marčiulionis.
 Also in this draft was former Florida Gators men's basketball head coach Billy Donovan (drafted 68th by the Utah Jazz), who led that program to NCAA Division I Men's Basketball Championships in 2006 and in 2007.

 David Robinson did not join the NBA until the 1989–90 season due to his service commitment with the United States Navy.
-This was the last NBA draft to go over three rounds, as it was reduced to three next year and later to two since 1989.
+This was the last NBA draft to go over three rounds, as it was reduced to three the next year and later to two since 1989.